Way-Yuhao/CLIPSeg-debris/README.md

 ## Description

 This is the official implementation of the paper *Debris Segmentation using Post-Hurricane Aerial Imagery*.
+To quickly experiment with the proposed debris segmentation model (called *CLIPSeg-debris*), we recommend trying this [Colab demo](https://colab.research.google.com/drive/1oMWaTxJeKPPEC9kHV3hbSnCY2CSD9qTg?usp=sharing).

 ## Installation